raghuugare/raghuugare.bkup/_posts/2014-12-25-hello_world.markdown

 ;; ~% stands for our ubiquitous "\n" (newline) character...
 ```

-## A Haskell function to find the factorial of a number
+## And now, how about some Haskell ?

-Here's a tiny Haskell gem...
+Here's a tiny gem for finding the factorial of an integer `n` :

 ``` haskell